This figure illustrates the motions of the interior which contribute toward generating the magnetosphere.

 The Earth-like planets generate magnetospheres from iron at the center.

 But Saturn has almost no iron core.
 The magnetic material of Saturn is found within the liquid metallic shell.
 Motions within that shell produce the magnetic field.

 You might also be interested in:

-The first liquid layer inside Saturn, right under the atmosphere, is the liquid hydrogen layer.
-The hydrogen atmosphere becomes thicker and thicker, like a dense fog, with more and more liquid droplets,...more
+The first liquid layer inside Saturn, right under the atmosphere, is a layer of liquid hydrogen!.
+The air becomes thicker and thicker, like a dense fog, with more and more liquid drops, until the hydrogen...more

 Saturn's plasmasphere is pretty big.
 Most of the plasma comes from the donut-shaped cloud of material from Titan and the other icy moons.
 Besides ions and electrons, the plasmasphere also contains very...more

 La plasmasfera de Saturno es bastante grande.
 La mayoría del plasma proviene de una nube con forma de rosca (toroide) de material de Titán y otras lunas heladas.
 Aparte de iones y electrones, la plasmasfera...more

 The most important motions in the atmosphere are winds.
 The major winds in Saturn's atmosphere are the zonal winds which are made of zones and belts.
 Zones and belts blow in opposite directions around...more

 The clouds on Saturn, like Jupiter, are divided into stripes called "belts and zones".
 In a belt, very powerful winds blow one way.
 In a zone, very powerful winds blow the other way.
 These kinds of winds...more

 The position of the planets in the solar nebula affected how big they became and what they were made of.
 The blue line in the picture shows where it became so cold that ice began to form.
 Planets that...more